 The future of wearables, especially smartwatches looks promising with a lot more features, designs and uses.
 With the market growing massively every day, smart watchmakers are constantly innovating to bring more and more features.
 Newer expected features centre around better tracking of health, especially steps and exact GPS tracking.
 Rumours also say that wearables in the future could have a system that keeps tracking of smell which in turn is useful to monitor body odour and pollution near you.
 A more durable design and frame of these smartwatches can be expected, so as to ensure minimal damage.

 IoT in healthcare has started a new revolution, and wearables are living proof of this.
-Internet of Things (IoT) in healthcare has given us the ability to monitor our health on an everyday basis, thereby giving us more control.
+IoT application development in healthcare has given us the ability to monitor our health on an everyday basis, thereby giving us more control.
 Smartwatches have made it even easier, especially for seniors and kids alike with the impressive features that are a part of these watches.